janFranczakk/travellingSalesmanProblem_Python/README.md

 # Travelling Salesman Problem in Python

 Simple python program that finds shortest route between point on a map/graph using brute force method.
-Writed in Pycharm.
+Writed in Python language.